 Key Features

-- Durability Clause: Ensures that the agent’s authority remains uninterrupted by the principal’s incapacity.
+- Durability Clause: This clause ensures that the agent’s authority remains uninterrupted by the principal’s incapacity.
 This feature distinguishes it from a regular power of attorney.

 - Financial Matters: Authorizes broad or limited financial powers.
 Examples include managing bank accounts and handling investments.